Roman-HLIS-Cosmology-PIT/romanimpreprocess/from_sim/README.rst

 If provided, this file contains information on how to correct dark current + non-linearity information to get the correct median level.
 It should contain:

+* ``f['roman']['data']``: ngroup x 4088 x 4088 array, float32, DN:

+  The difference between the predicted dark signal (from the dark current slope and linearity curve) and the observed darks.
+This is to be added to the simulation outputs.

 * ``f['roman']['t0']``: float, s:

   The time from reset to the reference level (i.e., what corresponds to "0 e in the well").